-ase was the first among the panelists to distinguish small businesses from start-ups.
-"If you stood in a room of 200 startups and asked them which one was a small business, none would raise their hands.
+ase believes there is a clear distinction between a start-up and a small business."If you stood in a room of 200 startups and asked them which one was a small business, none would raise their hands.
 They'll tell you they're giant businesses that have yet to scale," he said.